tsutterley/gravity-toolkit/doc/source/getting_started/Background.rst

 The Earth's gravitational field varies in time as masses on and within the Earth move and are exchanged between components of the Earth system [Wahr1998]_.
-The instantaneous shape of the Earth's gravitational field can be described in terms of an equipotential surface, a surface of constant potential energy.
+The instantaneous shape of the Earth's gravitational field can be described in terms of an equipotential surface, a surface of constant potential energy where the gravitational potential is constant [HofmannWellenhof2006]_.
 The Earth's geoid is the equipotential surface that coincides with global mean sea level if the oceans were at rest [HofmannWellenhof2006]_ [Wahr1998]_.
-An equipotential surface is a surface where the gravitational potential is constant [HofmannWellenhof2006]_.
 The distance between the geoid and an Earth reference ellipsoid is the geoid height (:math:`N`), or the geoidal undulation [HofmannWellenhof2006]_.